 We hovered between eight and ten players for the first few weeks as various people tried out and dropped out, and then following a very positive article and a call to arms in the local press, we quickly reached twenty.
 Click on the image to the left.

-At the time of writing (March 2013), we really have come a very long way.
-We've lost a few good friends but gained many more.
-We currently have 57 players in our ranks, and we regularly see upwards of 40 at our rehearsals.
-Happily, three of our players from "Day One" still play with us: Mark Bramwell (clarinet), Helen Sandle-Baker (clarinet), and Karen Hodges (violin).
+We really have come a very long way since those early days.
+We've lost a few good friends but gained many more, including our new conductor Chris Morgan.
+At the time of writing (August 2015), we currently have around 45 regular players in our ranks, and we regularly see upwards of 40 at our rehearsals.
+The link with the past is as yet unbroken - one of our players from "Day One" still plays with us - clarinettist Mark Bramwell.